ludvikherrera/impact-uiux/README.md

 <!-- // END Nü fixed nav bar // -->
 ```

-In order to process and compile the LESS styles, we are using a live app compiler 'Codekit'
+In order to process and compile the LESS styles, we are using a live app compiler 'Codekit', but you can use whatever pre-processor or compiler at hand.

 ## Prerequisites